JanssenProject/jans/docs/admin/config-guide/auth-server-config/messaging-config.md

 }
 ```

-#### Patch Message Configuration
+#### Patch Messaging Configuration

-You may need to update Message configuration, In that case, use
+To patch update the messaging configuration, use
 the `patch-config-message` operation.

 The `patch-config-message` operation uses the